 24th April, 2022

 Service level agreement (SLA) simply refers to the agreement between a service provider and its customers in which the service provider ensures to deliver a certain quality of service to its customers.

-A service level agreement (SLAs) acts as a foundational agreement between your IT teams and customers that is an essential element for building trust.
-Further, service level agreements (SLAs) set a certain standard for service expectations in customers' minds, and it becomes a critical factor for priority work in case of multiple concurrent issues.
+Simply, Customer-based SLAs act as a foundational agreement between the service provider and customers that is an essential element for building trust.
+Further, SLAs set a certain standard for service expectations and service level targets in customers' minds, and it becomes a critical factor for priority work in the case of multiple concurrent issues.

 SLAs reduce the concerns, uncertainty, and risks associated with service.
 Additionally, service level agreements (SLAs) assure the outcome of expected service with IT spending by giving clarity about the resolution to the customers.